-The Mitsubishi logo strikes the perfect balance between three things: software, parts quality, and the look of the car.
-The emblem shows: that a harmonious combination of three faces gives rise to comfortable and practical cars.
+The Mitsubishi logo perfectly balances software, parts quality, and the car’s look.
+The emblem shows that a harmonious combination of three faces gives rise to comfortable and practical cars.

 Mitsubishi: Brand overview

 Mitsubishi is the abbreviated name of the multinational giant Mitsubishi Group.
 He forms the large professional organization Mitsubishi Keiretsu.
-The founder of the company is Iwasaki Yataro, who brought it to the market in the spring of 1870.
-Now it owns many subsidiaries and enterprises of different directions, expanding its interests to mining, shipbuilding and automotive, gas and oil, banking, chemical, aviation, insurance industries, and many other areas of the economy.
+The company’s founder was Iwasaki Yataro, who brought it to the market in the spring of 1870.
+Now, it owns many subsidiaries and enterprises in different directions, expanding its interests to mining, shipbuilding and automotive, gas and oil, banking, chemical, aviation, insurance industries, and many other areas of the economy.
 This group includes four parent organizations: Mitsubishi Corporation, Mitsubishi Heavy Industries, Mitsubishi Electric, and MUFG Bank.
 The head office is based in Tokyo (Japan).

 The company’s roots go back to the second half of the 19th century when Iwasaki Yataro became the head of the shipping company Tsukumo Trading.
 In 1873, she rebranded herself as Mitsubishi.
-Success came to her after an agreement with the Japanese government on the delivery of soldiers and military materials.
-The firm, in turn, also supported the new leadership of the country, deploying troops and weapons in 1877 to suppress the Satsuma Rebellion.
-Later, Yataro began investing in other industries: ship repair, finance, and mining.
+Success came to her after the Japanese government agreed to deliver soldiers and military materials.
+The firm, in turn, also supported the country’s new leadership, deploying troops and weapons in 1877 to suppress the Satsuma Rebellion.
+Later, Yataro began investing in ship repair, finance, and mining industries.

-In 1934, Mitsubishi Shipbuilding merged with the Mitsubishi Aircraft Co. organization, which was engaged in producing aircraft engines and other components for ships and aircraft.
-The newly formed structure was named MHI (Mitsubishi Heavy Industries) and was the largest private company in Japan.
-She focused on the manufacture of large vehicles and equipment.
+In 1934, Mitsubishi Shipbuilding merged with the Mitsubishi Aircraft Co. organization, which produced aircraft engines and other components for ships and aircraft.
+The newly formed structure was named MHI (Mitsubishi Heavy Industries), the largest private company in Japan.
+It focused on the manufacture of large vehicles and equipment.

 In 1937, the firm designed and assembled a prototype military sedan.
 It became the first four-wheel-drive vehicle made in Japan.
-However, immediately after the war, the enterprise switched to the production of passenger cars.
-In 1950, the allied states ordered the liquidation of industrial conglomerates, resulting in which MHI split into three regional companies.
+However, immediately after the war, the enterprise switched to producing passenger cars.
+In 1950, the allied states ordered the liquidation of industrial conglomerates, resulting in MHI split into three regional companies.

 Meaning and History

-It is a multi-disciplinary organization, not only in the production of automobiles but also in chemicals, paper, glass, beverages, electronics, and much more, so its emblem is multi-component.
+It is a multidisciplinary organization that produces automobiles, chemicals, paper, glass, beverages, electronics, and much more, so its emblem is multi-component.
 Banking operations, construction, and property insurance are priority work areas.
 This factor left its mark on the identity: the Mitsubishi logo consists of three identical parts that form an inseparable figure.
 This is how the brand communicates to customers the philosophy of the unity of purpose and the processes leading to it.

 What is Mitsubishi?